louis-langholtz/PlayRho/README.md

 # PlayRho

-*A way to play with physical behaviors like the conservation of momentum.*.
+*A way to play with physical behaviors like the conservation of momentum.*

 PlayRho is a real-time oriented physics engine and library that's currently best suited for 2D games.
 The project name is the composition of the verb *play* with the noun *rho* where